disseminating our findings across the world

 To successfully achieve this vision requires a multi-layered strategy.
 Leadership and innovation in access, value, health improvements, outcomes monitoring and data analytics are all critical ingredients for success in achieving the Triple Aim of improving the care experience (quality and access), increasing value and affordability, and improving population health outcomes.

 Our white paper examines the goals of the Triple Aim within the context of a rural health care system and discusses critical considerations for pursuing a data-driven model that can lead to success.

-A new learning guide, “The Power of True Engagement for Population Health,” has been published by the Minneapolis Heart Institute Foundation’s® (MHIF) population health team in conjunction with AcademyHealth.
+A learning guide, “The Power of True Engagement for Population Health,” was published by the Minneapolis Heart Institute Foundation’s® (MHIF) population health team in conjunction with AcademyHealth.
 The population health team, which manages MHIF’s award-winning, 10-year population health research project called Hearts Beat Back: The Heart of New Ulm Project in New Ulm, Minn., participated as one of five subject matter expert communities in AcademyHealth’s 2016-17 Community Health Peer Learning Program.